reframejs/reframe/docs/overview.template.md

 ✔ Server running at http://localhost:3000
 ~~~

-We have created our first React web app by simply creating one React Component and one page config.
+That's it: We have created our first React web app by simply creating one React Component and one page config.

-Reframe does the following:
- - Reframe searches for the `/pages` directory and finds it at `~/tmp/reframe-playground/pages`
- - Reframe reads the `/pages` directory and finds our page config at `~/tmp/reframe-playground/pages/HelloWorldPage.html.js`
- - Reframe uses webpack to transpile `HelloWorldPage.html.js` for the server and to create two bundles for the browser: one bundle shared and cached across all pages and another bundle specific to `HelloWorldPage`.
- - Reframe starts a hapi server serving all static browser assets and serving the page's HTML.

 The "Basic Usage" section of the [Usage Manual](/docs/usage-manual.md) contains further information, including:
  - Loading async data